gulec2000/jenkins-maven-project/README.md

     - for `Name`, enter `PATH+EXTRA`
     - for `Value`, enter `/opt/maven/bin`

-- Setting a specific Maven Release in Jenkins for usage
+- Setting a 'specific Maven Release' in Jenkins for usage

 - Go to the `Global Tool Configuration`